-Final Fantasy XIV began its first stage of alpha testing on March 10th, 2010, and entered the second stage on June 10th, 2010.
+Final Fantasy XIV "Version 1.0" began its first stage of alpha testing on March 10th, 2010, with a second stage on June 10th, 2010.
 Closed beta testing began on July 13th, 2010, and the game's open beta started on September 2nd, 2010.
-The game launched with a Limited Collector's Edition on September 22nd, 2010, and the standard edition launched on September 30, 2010 worldwide on Windows PC platforms.
-The game was not released as a part of Square Enix's PlayOnline service that Final Fantasy XI operates under, but under a new "Square Enix Account" system planned for use with all future Square Enix online titles.
+The game launched with a Limited Collector's Edition on September 22nd, 2010, and the standard edition launched worldwide on September 30, 2010 for Windows.

-Upon its release, Final Fantasy XIV was savaged by critics and players alike for dull, tedious, and outdated gameplay.
-The response was so severe that Square Enix president Youichi Wada publicly apologized for the game's quality.
-The game's development team was reorganized and the free trial period was extended while the company made efforts to improve the title.
+Upon its release, Final Fantasy XIV was savaged by critics and players alike for tedious, outdated gameplay, significant performance issues, and difficult-to-use UI design.
+The negative response was so severe that Square Enix's then-president Youichi Wada issued a public apology for the game's quality.
+Final Fantasy XIV's development team was soon reorganized, with the free trial period being extended and the game's PlayStation 3 port being put on hold while the company made efforts to improve the title.

-While many of the changes to the original game were welcomed by the game's player base, there were many other changes that the team could not implement due to limitations in the original game engine and servers.
-So, it was announced in late November 2011 that the game would be completely rebuilt from the ground up, and become an entirely new client.
-This project was originally named Final Fantasy XIV: Version 2.0.
+While the changes made to the original game were welcomed by fans, many other changes could not be implemented due to limitations in the original game's engine and servers.
+These limitations, combined with the potential damage the Final Fantasy brand would sustain were the changes not fixed, led the team to decide to completely rebuild the game from the ground up, a project named Final Fantasy XIV: Version 2.0 at the time.

-The introduction of Version 2.0 brought numerous elements into play that were not possible in the original game.
+A Realm Reborn introduced numerous elements that were not possible in the original game.
 These include, but are not limited to:

-- New party search feature to allow for cross-server play.
+- A new party search feature and cross-server play.

 - New player estates, including linkshell/guild housing.

-- New UI for PC and a controller friendly UI for PlayStation 3, including the support of add-ons for both versions.
+- A new UI for PC and a controller friendly UI for PlayStation 3, including the support of add-ons for both versions.